mlpce/slinput/README.md

 There is also the option for the gcc cross compile which is **LIBCMINI_ENABLED** which defaults to off.
 When enabled three more settings will appear: **LIBCMINI_INCLUDE_PATH**, **LIBCMINI_LIBRARY_PATH** and **LIBCMINI_STARTUP_PATH** which can be set to the libcmini paths for an already existing libcmini installation.

-NOTE: libcmini is only used when linking the example application slinputx.tos described below.
-When cross compiling with gcc for 16 bit int then it is better to use libcmini, otherwise e.g. isspace gives unexpected results.
+NOTE: When cross compiling with gcc for 16 bit int then it is better to use libcmini, otherwise e.g. isspace gives unexpected results.
 For this reason SLINPUT_IsSpace_Default in tos.c has been changed to a simple value check.

 ### Linux native compile